 Now, let’s explore how Restoril and Ambien differ.
 On the one hand, Restoril is classified as a benzodiazepine.
 It’s a tranquilizer used for anxiety and insomnia.
 However, Ambien isn’t a benzodiazepine, but it is a sedative-hypnotic.
 Instead, professionals classify it as an imidazopyridine.
 Ambien only stays in your system for two to three hours.
 In contrast, Restoril has a half-life of nine hours for staying asleep.

 Moreover, Ambien comes in pills, sublingual tablets, and oral sprays.
 Sometimes, doctors can provide extended-release Ambien, but Restoril only has one form.
 Restoril isn’t safe for expectant mothers, whereas individuals can take Ambien during pregnancy.
 Currently, Ambien is more strongly linked to walking, eating, and driving while asleep.
 Plus, the pricing of Restoril vs Ambien is typically cheaper.

 Have you lost control of Restoril or Ambien use?
 If so, Crestview Recovery has quality substance abuse treatment programs for you.
 Our private, serene Portland facility is one of the Pacific Northwest’s best for fighting substance abuse.
 Furthermore, our therapists will provide holistic interventions for your unique sleeping pill problem.
 You’ll also enjoy amenities like ski trips.
 Our affordable spectrum of care includes:

 - Dual diagnosis treatment

-Don’t try stopping long term sleep medication use alone.
+Don’t try stopping long-term sleep medication use alone.
 Rather, turn to the friendly, caring staff at Crestview Recovery.
 We’ll put you on the path to lasting sobriety.
-Without delay, call 866.262.0531 to ask more Restoril vs Ambien questions.
+Without delay, call 866.262.0531 to learn more about our remarkable addiction treatment programs.